hpennington/inertia-react/README.md

 - **Shape rendering is per-platform.** SwiftUI draws through Metal, Compose through OpenGL ES 2.0, React through WebGL.
 The vertices and colours are the same on all three;
   the compositing is each platform's own.
-- **You launch the app yourself on every target.** The editor never installs or launches a build.
-Boot the simulator or emulator and start the app from Xcode, Android Studio or `adb`, or point the web viewport at your dev server; everything after that is the same.
+- **The editor installs and launches builds on the iOS Simulator only.** On Android and web you launch the app yourself; everything after that is the same.

 [Choosing a runtime](https://hpennington.github.io/Inertia/getting-started/runtimes/) has the full comparison.